A Structural Condition on Point Sets with Few Distinct Dot Products: Dot products between a line and circle

-We know that in any slowly-scaling point configuration (i.e.~a configuration of points where the number of distinct dot products is $\ll n^{3/4}$), there exists a ``popular circle'' and ``popular line.''
-We will apply the preceding Lemma \ref{circleandline} to this ``popular circle'' and ``popular line'' to prove the existence of many dot products under certain conditions.
+We know that in any point configuration with few dot products, there exists a rich line by Lemma~\ref{rich-line} and a rich circle by Lemma~\ref{rich-circle}.
+We will now apply the preceding Lemma \ref{circle-and-line} to this rich line and rich circle to prove the existence of many dot products under certain conditions.
+In particular, as long as all sufficiently rich lines are well-spaced, we will end up with many dot products.